TrailsofGold/whitepaper/docs/tokenomics/fees_and_taxes.md

 ## Network fees

-In order to run, blockchains use a gas system to reward network maintainer.
+In order to run, blockchains use a gas system to reward network validators.

 Network fees are necessary to execute transactions (write operations) on the blockchain.